carlallen/cbpi_HTTPAuth/README.md

 ## Configuration

 The pasword can be changed in the system parameters.
+However for simplicity of the code, you must restart cbpi for the password to change to take effect.

 The username is `admin`
 The default password is `password`